 The arrest of the infamous Tan was thought to be a significant breakthrough but Eaton downplays his role, indicating he is simply a cog in a large and well-oiled machine.

 The figures are striking.
-Eaton estimates between £1 billion and £2b is wagered on sport – 70-80 per cent of that on football – by just three Asian betting syndicates.
+Eaton estimates between 1-2 billion pounds is wagered on sport – 70-80 percent of that on soccer – by just three Asian betting syndicates.
 He also claims that criminal gangs are veering away from drug trafficking to match fixing because it 'is easier – less risk and higher reward'.

 It is possible that events in Spain could disprove that.